-Do we need a Health and Safety policy?
+Health and Safety policy

 Where you employ five or more employees, you will need a written policy to meet legal requirements.
 If you have fewer than five, you do not have to have a policy in writing.
 However, this does not mean you are exempt from having one altogether.
-In these cases, you should be able to evidence the way you manage health and safety including how you provide information to workers.
+In these cases, you should be able to evidence the way you manage health and safety, including how you provide information to workers.

 Volunteers working on your premises